Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/tools/README.md

 # CoPA Tools Directory

-This directory contains comprehensive security and validation tools for the CoPA (Copa Police Partnership Application) project.
+This directory contains comprehensive security and validation tools for the CoPA (College of Policing Assistant) project.

 ## �️ Security Tools Overview